Extended Deadline – Simon Brooke Award 2021

 Simon was also a passionate supporter of exchange of best practice and policy internationally and was closely engaged with the European Federation for Living (EFL), an international network of housing associations and academic institutions, based in The Netherlands.
 It is on this basis that the ‘Simon Brooke Award’ will offer the opportunity to a housing practitioner from either an AHB or a Local Authority in any location in Ireland to travel abroad to learn about the social and affordable housing sector internationally.
 Specifically, the awardee should undertake a focused study of a specific area of housing policy or practice in another jurisdiction, with potential application to improve social housing in Ireland.

 In this, the inaugural awarding of the ‘Simon Brooke Award’, the awardee will spend a week meeting with international housing experts and fellow housing practitioners in Amsterdam, The Netherlands.
 This will be organised by Clúid Housing and facilitated by Gerard van Bortel, Assistant Professor of Housing Management at Delft University of Technology.

 The application process for the award requires submission of a 2,000-word essay on the importance of international exchange of best practice and policy in social and affordable housing, identifying a specific area of policy or practice where the applicant expects to identify relevant learning for social housing in Ireland.
 The award will be officially presented on the day of the inaugural Simon Brooke Public Lecture, taking place on March 11th, 2021 in Woodquay, Dublin City Council.

 Applicants should submit an essay of no more than 2,000 words on the topic set out above.
-Submissions should be sent to firstname.lastname@example.org , with ‘Simon Brooke Award submission’ in the subject line, no later than 5 p.m., October 16th, 2020.
+The deadline for applications for the Simon Brooke Award has been extended to Friday, November 6th at 5 p.m.
+All submissions should be e-mailed to email@example.com with ‘Simon Brooke Award submission’ in the subject line.